Any director who has registered for their music group to attend the festival, knows about these deadlines dates:

 - the last day a group could cancel their entire festival registration, and get back any previous payments made, except the non-refundable deposit.

 - the last date a director can decrease their group’s attendance count.
-A change that decreases the previous count by more than 10% has a penalty.
-Any request to increase a group’s attendance count, is subject to availability.
+An attendance change that decreases the attendance count the festival has on January 18th by more than 10% has a financial penalty.
+Any request to increase a group’s attendance count, is subject to lodging availability.

 - the date a group’s Final Payment should be received by the festival office.